mauijay/island-art/README.md

 # ?
 Are there any breaking changes?
 No
 # ?
 Does this change affect any open issues?
 No

-# Now run the version bump workflow
+# 1. Update version and sync everything
 # Patch version (0.3.9 → 0.3.10)
 npm run bump:patch